mindspore-ai/docs/tutorials/source_en/advanced/error_analysis/minddata_debug.md

 In real training scenarios, there are different reasons for slow network training, but the analysis method is similar.
 We can iterate through the data individually to determine if the slow data processing is the cause of the low training performance.

-### Debugging Scheme 5: Checking For Exception Data In Data Processing
+### Method 4: Checking For Exception Data In Data Processing

 In the process of processing data, abnormal result values may be generated due to computational errors, numerical overflow, etc., which can lead to problems such as operator computation overflow and abnormal weight updates when training the network.
 This scheme describes how to debug and check abnormal data behavior/data results.